Registered Pomeranian Breeders: Find a Pomeranian Puppy

 • Expect the dog breeder’s responsibility to continue after you take the puppy home.
 Many reputable breeders ask that the puppy be returned if you can no longer care for the dog.

-• Be prepared to answer questions about your lifestyle and care plans for the puppy.
-The responsible breeder wants to ensure their puppies go to loving homes.
+• Be prepared to answer questions about your lifestyle and puppy care plans.
+Responsible breeders want to ensure their puppies go to loving homes.

-• Look for a breeder who requires spaying/neutering to ensure the animal’s health and prevent puppy mills.
+• Look for a breeder who requires neutering to ensure the animal’s health and prevent puppy mills.

 What To Look For When Searching For Australian Pomeranian Breeders